• +91 7821055537, +91 9982201414

 • Prestige/Reset Screen: Shows benefits of restarting

-In this step, you need to focus on planning how the game progresses (the game flow) and creating the visual and interactive elements.
-This involves designing menus, buttons, screens, and the overall layout to ensure an intuitive and enjoyable player experience.
-Users interact the most with the game flow and UI of the game.
-Tools used for UI/UX are:
+In this stage, it is essential to concentrate on delineating the development of the game progression (the game flow) and on the creation of visual and interactive components.
+This process includes designing menus, buttons, screens, and the overall layout to guarantee an intuitive and engaging user experience.
+Users primarily interact with the game flow and user interface (UI) of the game.
+The tools employed for UI/UX design are as follows:

 • Figma